Friiiis/saved-posts-organizer/README.md

 Unfortunately fetching saved posts from a reddit account is only available when in developer mode.
 This means that you have to set up your own account as a developer to use this extension.
 Luckily this only takes a few clicks.

-### Step 1: install extension from google web store
+### Step 1: install Saved Posts Organizer from google web store
 Link:

 ### Step 2: setup developer account